The Best Beginner’s Guide To Baking with Whole Grain

 • Quinoa – moderate hydration – corn and legume flavor notes

-Usage example – in cookies have found that sorghum and millet impart crunchiness, while whole quinoa flour results in a softer texture.
+Usage example – in cookies, sorghum and millet impart crunchiness, while whole quinoa flour results in a softer texture.

-Depending on the wheat flavor’s strength (red wheat being the most assertive flavor), the bread can change a lot with those flavor changes.
+Depending on the wheat flavor’s strength (red wheat being the most assertive flavor), the bread can change significantly with those flavor changes.
 The protein content of all these berries will give you excellent bread:

 • hard white wheat (mild wheat flavor)